 We have adopted the Information Commissioner’s model publication scheme for schools and will publish as much information as possible on our website in the interests of transparency and accountability.

 We will charge for supplying information at our discretion, in line with current regulations.
 If a charge applies, written notice will be given to the applicant and payment must be received before the information is supplied.
-Please state here if you will follow your Local Authority’s charging regime for FOI/EIR.
-If not, then please state that any charges will be formulated taking into account the limits set by the legislation.
+We follow the North Yorkshire County Council charging regime for FOI/EIR.

 We will adhere to the required FOI and EIR timescales, and requests will be responded to within 20 school days.